A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Taxonomy of Memory in Foundation Agents

 Working memory in foundation agents is most commonly instantiated through the active context, which includes the prompt context, intermediate reasoning traces, tool outputs, and runtime states such as key-value caches that are accessible during inference.
 Within this instantiation, existing approaches differ in where they intervene during execution.
 One line of work focuses on how task-relevant state is represented before or as it is written into the active context.
 By compressing~\citep{kang2025acon,wu2025resum}, restructuring~\citep{sun2025scaling,ye2025agentfold}, or abstracting interaction history~\citep{labate2025solving}, these methods aim to delay or avoid context saturation at the source.
-Specifically, \citep{labate2025solving} replaces large intermediate outputs with lightweight references, while \citep{kang2025acon,wu2025resum,sun2025scaling,ye2025agentfold} periodically summarize or fold completed reasoning segments to maintain a compact working context.
+Specifically, \citet{labate2025solving} replaces large intermediate outputs with lightweight references, while \citet{kang2025acon,wu2025resum,sun2025scaling,ye2025agentfold} periodically summarize or fold completed reasoning segments to maintain a compact working context.
 A second line of work addresses the problem after working state has already accumulated.
 These approaches study how task-relevant state can be continuously maintained, updated, or evicted under a fixed online budget during execution.
-They include agent-level policies that explicitly decide memory updates~\citep{zhang2025memory,yuan2025memsearchertrainingllmsreason} and system-level mechanisms that manage runtime states such as key-value caches and scheduling~\citep{kim2025epicache,liu2025chunkkv,kwon2023efficient,ni2025astraea}.
+At the system level, runtime mechanisms manage states such as key-value caches and scheduling~\citep{kim2025epicache,liu2025chunkkv,kwon2023efficient,ni2025astraea}.
+At the agent level, a growing body of work moves beyond fixed heuristics toward self-evolving working memory management, in which the curation policy itself is learned from the agent's own experience: agents are trained end-to-end, typically via reinforcement learning, to decide what to retain, consolidate, or discard as an integral part of the reasoning loop~\citep{zhang2025memory,yuan2025memsearchertrainingllmsreason,zhou2025mem1,yu2025memagent}.
+A complementary direction treats the working context itself as an evolvable substrate that improves across tasks, either by continually distilling execution experience into structured, reusable context~\citep{zhang2025agentic,suzgun2025dynamic}, or by exposing runtime memory state to the agent so that it can autonomously archive and recover its own context during execution~\citep{xu2026vista}.